 When most people think of energy shortages that put big demands on the economy, they tend to think of gas and oil.
 But water is fast becoming one of the most precious resources on earth.
-That looming shortage increases the urgency for professional industrial process water treatment methods, systems and infrastructure.
+That looming shortage increases the urgency for professional process water treatment methods, systems and infrastructure.

 Untreated Water Can Disrupt Industrial Processes

 Industrial process water treatment is necessary because superior water quality is essential for many manufacturing procedures.
 A high level of mineral content in water, for example, may create unwanted problems such as streaking and spotting during the application of industrial coatings.
 Minerals can build up on the components of industrial boiler equipment too, causing scaling.
 That reduces their performance and energy efficiency, adding to the cost of operations.
 In order to clean parts and remove scaling it may also be necessary to shut down manufacturing operations, a step that can dramatically reduce production and increase expenses.